 Three different series of longline effort data were analyzed.
 The first series was developed by Turner (1986) who used a general linear modeling approach to standardize tilefish effort during 1973-1982 measured in kg per tub (0.9 km of groundline with a hook every 3.7 m) of longline obtained from logbooks of tilefish fishermen.
-Two additional CPUE series were calculated from the NEFSC weighout (1979-1993) and the VTR (1995-2014) systems.
+Two additional CPUE series were calculated from the NEFSC weighout (1979-1993) and the VTR (1995-2015) systems.
 Effort from the weighout data was derived by port agents' interviews with vessel captains whereas effort from the VTR systems comes directly from mandatory logbook data.
-In the SARC 48 assessment and in the 1998 and 2005 tilefish assessments, Days Absent was used as the best available effort metric.
+In the SARC 58 assessment (2014) and in the 2009, 2005 and 1998 tilefish assessments, Days Absent was used as the best available effort metric.
 In the 1998 assessment an effort metric based on Days Fished (average hours fished per set / 24 x number of sets in trip) was not used because effort data were missing in many of the logbooks and the effort data were collected on a trip basis as opposed to a haul by haul basis.
-In the SARC 48 assessment effort was calculated as:
+In the SARC 58 assessment effort was calculated as:

-Effort = days absent (time & date landed - time & date sailed) - number of trips.
+Effort = days absent (time & date landed - time & date sailed) - 1 day per trip.